9 Characters Who Deserve a 'Walking Dead' Spinoff (PHOTOS)

 Probably not too likely of a spinoff, but it could work as a digital series or even a standalone “prequel” episode.
 One of the most interesting locations either show featured was Fear

 ’s cultish Brokejaw Ranch, which suffered from its lead family’s strained relationships, racism and tendencies to use violence to get what they wanted.
-The Otto family was always up to something, and their wildly differing personalities and survival philosophies made them fun to watch (even if Troy was the fictional equivalent of a shaken soda can, always ready to explode).
+The Otto family was always up to something, and their wildly differing personalities and survival philosophies made them fun to watch (even if the less-than-stable Troy was the fictional character equivalent of a shaken soda can).

 Where did he run off to?
 Last we saw Negan’s former right-hand man turned turncoat, he had been exiled from the larger Alexandria community and left to go find his wife, Sherry.
 Since then, he’s been mysteriously absent; something of a Schrödinger’s Dwight, considering the show won’t even speculate on his fate.
 The reason for his absence might soon become clear if AMC soon announces a spinoff or limited series with him, which could show him searching for his wife.